-The Special Management Area (SMA) polygon layer allows jurisdictional and protecting units the opportunity to identify values, resources, or areas of concern that cannot be well represented by a single point in the Alaska Known Sites Database (AKSD).
+The Special Management Area (SMA) polygon layer allows jurisdictional and protecting units the opportunity to identify values, resources, or areas of concern that cannot be well represented by a single point in the AKSD.
 The layer can be used to provide context to the underlying Fire Management Options but does not assign specific protection levels to SMAs.
 Instead, it provides additional information that can be used to inform collaborative wildfire response and/or strategic incident decisions.
-Fire management considerations associated with these areas should avoid prescriptive language unless that has been agreed to in a documented process such as a Management Option change.
+Avoid using prescriptive language for fire management considerations associated with these areas unless agreed upon through a documented process such as a Management Option change.